CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-03.md

 # Lab 03: Evaluation Flow Setup

-## Lab scenario
+## Lab Scenario

 In this lab, you will set up and analyze evaluation flows for an AI model using Azure AI Studio.
-You will manually review model responses to various inputs, providing a detailed evaluation of the model's performance.
-By setting up specific evaluation metrics, such as coherence and fluency, you will automate the evaluation process using a provided dataset.
-This hands-on experience will help you understand how to critically assess and refine AI model outputs, ensuring the model meets desired performance standards.
+You will also manually review model responses to various inputs, providing a detailed evaluation of the model's performance.
+Moreover, by setting up specific evaluation metrics, such as coherence and fluency, you will automate the evaluation process using a provided dataset.
+Overall, this hands-on experience will help you understand how to critically assess and refine AI model outputs, ensuring the model meets desired performance standards.

-## Lab objectives
+## Lab Objectives

-In this lab, you will perform the following:
+In this lab, you will perform the following tasks:

-- Task 1: Set Up Evaluation Metrics
+- **Task 1:** Set Up Evaluation Metrics
-- Task 2: Run and Analyze Evaluation Flows
+- **Task 2:** Run and Analyze Evaluation Flows

 ## Task 1: Set Up Evaluation Metrics

 You can manually review model responses based on test data.
 Manually reviewing allows you to test different inputs one at a time to evaluate whether the model performs as expected.

 1. From the left navigation menu, under the **Tools** section, select **Evaluation (1)**.
-On the **Assess and compare AI application performance** select **Manual evaluations (2)** tab.
-Select **+ New manual evaluation (3)**.
+Under the **Assess and compare AI application performance,** space select the **Manual evaluations (2)** tab.
+Then, select **+ New manual evaluation (3)**.

    ![](./media/modelevluation.png)